makrai/notes/purkayashta2304-romanization.md

 # App E Further Analyses

-* analyze tokenization quality of the mBERT tokenizer using the following (Ács; Rust+ 2021; Moosa+ 2022)
+* analyze tokenization quality of the mBERT tokenizer (Ács; Rust+ 2021; Moosa+ 2022)
   * metrics:
     * % of “UNK”s measures the % of “UNK” tokens produced by the tokenizer,